 For example, it could have a distinct label or highlight color …

 (Featured posts can appear differently than other posts)

-Your blog post will stay sticky until you “unstick” it.
+Your blog post will stay sticky for as long as you like.

 Unsticking WordPress posts is easy.

-To unstick a post, go to your Posts screen and select the ‘Sticky’ link on the Posts menu to return all entries assigned a sticky status …
+To unstick a post, navigate to the Posts screen and select the ‘Sticky’ link on the Posts menu to return all posts that have been assigned as sticky …

 Click on Quick Edit …

 Deselect the ‘Make this post sticky’ box and click the ‘Update’ button to save your new changes …